 “Look for the clutter in your writing and prune it ruthlessly.
 Be grateful for everything you can throw away.
 Reexamine each sentence you put on paper.
 Is every word doing new work?
 Can any thought be expressed with more economy?
 Is anything pompous or pretentious or faddish?
 Are you hanging on to something useless just because you think it’s beautiful?” (p.
 17)

 Clarity is the foundation of effective writing because it’s that which makes your words comprehensible to others.

-Achieving clarity often requires writing in much simpler and less ‘elegant’ ways than we might prefer.
+Achieving clarity often requires writing in much simpler and less elegant ways than we may prefer.

 As writers, we sometimes convince ourselves that the use of complex, loquacious language somehow enhances the quality of our ideas or the attractiveness of our prose.